-Abdulaziz Alhasaniah, Michael J Sherratt and Catherine O'Neill* Pages 5503 - 5511 ( 9 )
+Abdulaziz Alhasaniah, Michael J. Sherratt and Catherine A. O'Neill* Pages 5503 - 5511 ( 9 )

 A competent epidermal barrier is crucial for terrestrial mammals.
 This barrier must keep in water and prevent entry of noxious stimuli.
 Most importantly, the epidermis must also be a barrier to ultraviolet radiation (UVR) from the sunlight.
 Currently, the effects of ultraviolet radiation on epidermal barrier function are poorly understood.
 However, studies in mice and more limited work in humans suggest that the epidermal barrier becomes more permeable, as measured by increased transepidermal water loss, in response UVR, at doses sufficiently high to induce erythema.
 The mechanisms may include disturbance in the organisation of lipids in the stratum corneum (the outermost layer of the epidermis) and reduction in tight junction function in the granular layer (the first living layer of the skin).
 By contrast, suberythemal doses of UVR appear to have positive effects on epidermal barrier function.

 Ultraviolet Radiation, epidermal barrier, Human Skin, molecular mechanisms, topical therapeutics, UVR-induced barrier dysfunction.

 Divisions of Musculoskeletal and Dermatological Sciences, The University of Manchester, Manchester Academic Health Science Centre, Manchester, Cell Matrix Biology & Regenerative Medicine, Faculty of Biology, Medicine and Health, The University of Manchester, Manchester Academic Health Science Centre, Manchester, Divisions of Musculoskeletal and Dermatological Sciences, The University of Manchester, Manchester Academic Health Science Centre, Manchester